 As he says himself, Herman Hermsen’s work is always humorous.
 Much of his jewellery starts as a playful comment on the glittering, lavish jewels of the past, often laced with more than a hint of irony or mischief.
 Always clear and concise in form, Herman’s work constantly explores and reinterprets what jewellery and objects mean, searching for a playful pictorial language with which to express himself.

 Born in Nijmegen in the Netherlands in 1953, Herman studied at the Akademie voor Beeldende Kunsten in Arnhem.
-Herman is professor of product and jewellery design at the University of Applied Sciences in Dusseldorf.
-His work is held in collections worldwide, including the Marzee Collection, the Stedelijk Museum in Amsterdam, Schmuckmuseum Pforzheim, Die Neue Sammlung in Munich, the Victoria & Albert Museum in London and the Cooper Hewitt Smithsonian Design Museum in New York.
+Herman recently retired as professor of product and jewellery design at the University of Applied Sciences in Dusseldorf.
+His work is held in collections worldwide, including the Marzee Collection, CODA Apeldoorn, Stedelijk Museum Amsterdam, Schmuckmuseum Pforzheim, Die Neue Sammlung in Munich, the Victoria & Albert Museum in London and the Cooper Hewitt Smithsonian Design Museum in New York.